The Perfect Itinerary To See Rome In 2 Days

 Roman Forum tickets

-The Roman Forum used to be the heart of Rome at the times of the Republic.
+Once you are done visiting the Colosseum, you can head to the Roman Forum, which used to be the heart of Rome at the times of the Republic.
 It was a very busy place, with a market, temples, brothels and even the House of the Senate.
 During the the Roman Empire, it became a ceremonial center.

 The Palatine Hill is thought to be the legendary place where the twins Romolo and Remo were raised by the wolf, and Romolo founded Rome after having killed Remo.
-It’s where the emperors and aristocrats of Rome used to live.
+It’s where the emperors and aristocrats of Rome used to live so here you can see the remains of magnificent residences dating back to ancient Rome.

 Altar of the Fatherland

-There, you’ll be able to see Trajan’s Column and the massive monument to Vittorio Emanuele II (the Altar of the Fatherland, or Altare della Patria in Italian) built in 1911 to commemorate the first king of unified Italy.
+Here is also the massive monument to Vittorio Emanuele II (the Altar of the Fatherland, or Altare della Patria in Italian), which is significantly more recent and was in fact built in 1911 (following much criticism for the eviction of people living in the area) to commemorate the first king of unified Italy.

-Walking up the first terrace of the Altar of the Fatherland is actually free (there is a small fee for the upper terrace) and the views are incredible, so consider going in if you feel you have time.
+Walking up the first terrace of the Altar of the Fatherland is actually free (there is a small fee to access the elevator that will take you to the upper terrace) and the views are incredible, so consider going in if you feel you have time.

 Largo di Torre Argentina

-You can walk around the site to find the entrance to the shelter, where an association takes care of the cats and works to raise fund for them.
+You can walk around the site to look at the ruins and then find the entrance to the shelter, where an association takes care of the cats and works to raise funds for them.
 You can visit to play with the cats, buy a Cats of Rome calendar as a souvenir, or even make a donation.
 I distant-adopted a cat named Mozart there!

 You may also want to get on the official website of Largo di Torre Argentina cat sanctuary to make a donation.